Endometriosis

 Non-pharmacological management

 Individuals with endometriosis often experience impacts across physical, psychological, sexual, reproductive, and social domains.
-While high-quality evidence for specific non-pharmacological interventions for endometriosis management remains limited, many individuals seek these approaches to help manage pain, improve function, and cope with symptoms.
-Pharmacological and non-pharmacological approaches may be used in combination for those seeking both options and it is important to listen to individuals’ preferences when discussing management options.
+While high-quality evidence for specific non-pharmacological interventions for endometriosis management remains limited, many individuals seek these approaches to help manage pain, improve function, and cope with symptoms.1,4,6 Pharmacological and non-pharmacological approaches may be used in combination for those seeking both options and it is important to listen to individuals’ preferences when discussing management options.5

-Clinicians are encouraged to:
+Clinicians are encouraged to1,2,4,6:

 Acknowledge the role of non-pharmacological strategies while clarifying that no specific intervention currently has strong evidence for reducing endometriosis-related pain, but they may support general well-being.